MicrosoftDocs/winrt-api/windows.applicationmodel.activation/barcodescannerpreviewactivatedeventargs_splashscreen.md

 # Windows.ApplicationModel.Activation.BarcodeScannerPreviewActivatedEventArgs.SplashScreen

 ## -description
-Specifies the splash screen for the barcode scanner preview.
+Gets the splash screen object, which provides information about the transition from the splash screen to the activated app.

 ## -property-value
-The splash screen.
+The object that provides splash screen information.

 ## -remarks